 Will my EU spouse need settled status?

-Having left the European Union (EU) on the 31 January 2020 under a revised withdrawal deal, the UK has entered into a transitional period until the end of the year.
-If your EU fiancé(e) is already in the UK by 31 December, and they wish to remain with you in the UK, they will need to register under the EU Settlement Scheme to continue to live in the UK with lawful status.
-The deadline to apply is 30 June 2021.
+If your EU fiancé(e) was already in the UK by 31 December 2020, and they wish to remain with you in the UK, they will need to register under the EU Settlement Scheme to continue to live in the UK with lawful status.
+The deadline to apply for settled status is 30 June 2021.

 The net effect of this is that there will be no change to the rights and status of EU citizens living in the UK until 30 June 2021.
-However, to legalise their residence after this date, EU citizens will need to apply under the new settlement scheme before this cut-off point.
+However, to legalise their residence after this date, EU citizens will need to hold settled (or pre settled) status.

-In the event that you and your EU fiancé(e) are not planning to get married in the UK until after 30 June 2021, they should still be eligible to apply to the EU Settlement Scheme, as long as they were living in the UK by 31 December 2020 and they submit their application prior to the deadline date.
+In the event that you and your EU fiancé(e) are not planning to get married in the UK until after 30 June 2021, they should still apply under the EU Settlement Scheme to safeguard their status.

 Settled status application process

 The application process under the new EU Settlement Scheme is fairly simple and free of charge.
-In most cases, your EU fiancé(e)/spouse should be able to apply online using an Android device or iPhone 7 or above.
+In most cases, your EU fiancé(e)/spouse should be able to apply online.

 They should also be able to scan the necessary documents and upload their photograph using the ‘EU Exit: ID Document Check’ app.
 In support of their application they will need: